-The Web Security appliance collects information and maintains its own filtering categories database.
-The different URL filtering engines maintain separate databases.
-The filtering categories databases periodically receive updates from the IronPort update server (https://update-manifests.ironport.com).
+The category that a URL falls into is determined by a filtering categories database.
+The Web Security appliance collects information and maintains a separate database for each URL filtering engine.
+The filtering categories databases periodically receive updates from the Cisco IronPort update server

+(https://update-manifests.ironport.com).
 Server updates are automated, and the update interval is set by the server as opposed to the appliance.
-Updates to the database occur with a regular degree of frequency, and require no administrator intervention.
+Updates to the database occur regularly, and require no administrator intervention.

 Cisco IronPort Web Usage Controls shares some database components with the Web Reputation Filters (WBRS) database.
-Because of this shared information, Cisco recommends fully participating in the SenderBase Network because it allows Cisco IronPort Web Usage Controls to validate and categorize all URLs dynamically classified by the Dynamic Content Analysis engine, including all URLs that could not otherwise be classified, improving overall efficacy.
+Because of this shared information, Cisco recommends fully participating in the SensorBase Network because it allows Cisco IronPort Web Usage Controls to validate and categorize all URLs dynamically classified by the Dynamic Content Analysis engine, including all URLs that could not otherwise be classified, improving overall efficacy.

-For information about update intervals and the IronPort update server, see Manually Updating Security Service Components, page 26-51.
+For information about update intervals and the Cisco IronPort update server, see Manually Updating Security Service Components, page 26-41.